rails/rails/guides/source/security.md

 http://www.example.com/site/legacy?param1=xy&param2=23&host=www.attacker.com
 ```

-If it is at the end of the URL it will hardly be noticed and redirects the user to the attacker.com host.
+If it is at the end of the URL it will hardly be noticed and redirects the user to the `attacker.com` host.
+As a general rule, passing user input directly into `redirect_to` is considered dangerous.
 A simple countermeasure would be to _include only the expected parameters in a legacy action_ (again a permitted list approach, as opposed to removing unexpected parameters). _And if you redirect to a URL, check it with a permitted list or a regular expression_.

 #### Self-contained XSS